mrcepid-rap/mrcepid-lolliplotmaker/README.md

 1. An image like the example given at the top of the page.
 2. A tab-delimited TSV file of annotated variants that were used to build the image.

-These files will be placed in the root directory of this repository.
+By default, these files will be placed in the root directory of this repository.